 Exec_master_log_pos.
 This ensures it never leaves gaps or source binary log position lag, unless any of the cases above applies, in other words, before

 STOP SLAVEcompletes, either an error happens, or another thread issues

 KILL, or the server restarts.
 In these cases,

-If the last transaction in the relay log is only half-received and the multi-threaded slave coordinator has started to schedule the transaction to a worker, then
+If the last transaction in the relay log is only half-received and the multithreaded replica coordinator has started to schedule the transaction to a worker, then

 STOP SLAVEwaits up to 60 seconds for the transaction to be received.
 After this timeout, the coordinator gives up and aborts the transaction.
 If the transaction is mixed, it may be left half-completed.

-STOP SLAVEwhen using a single-threaded slave.
-If the ongoing transaction only updates transactional tables, it is rolled back and
+STOP SLAVEwhen the ongoing transaction updates transactional tables only, in which case it is rolled back and

 STOP SLAVEstops immediately.
 If the ongoing transaction is mixed,